bluerobotics/sphinx-blue-robotics-theme/docs/source/examples/api-docs.md

 For more details, refer to the [sphinx-autodoc2 documentation](https://sphinx-autodoc2.readthedocs.io/en/latest/).

+(doxygen)=

-## C++ docs generation
+## C++ & Doxygen docs generation

-For C++, you can use tools like Doxygen, which generates XML output from your C++ code.
-This XML can then be processed by Sphinx with the `breathe` and `exhale` extensions to create formatted documentation.
+Doxygen is a versatile tool for generating documentation from source code comments.
+While the ttheme mainly supports it for C++ projects, it also supports languages like Python, Java, and C.
+When combined with Sphinx, the `breathe` and `exhale` extensions allow you to generate well-structured, formatted documentation from Doxygen's XML output.

 :::{important}
-If you're generating API docs with Doxygen, you'll need to have doxygen installed in your system.
+If you're generating API documentation with Doxygen, ensure that Doxygen is installed on your system.
-Also, remember to include the installation instructions in the GitHub Action worflow in the build process:
+Additionally, include the installation step in the GitHub Actions workflow for the build process:

 ```
 - name: Install Doxygen (optional)